intershop/intershop-pwa/docs/concepts/localization.md

 2. Upload and import each `.xliff` file to ICM.
 Please mind below warning to select the correct application type and target locale.
 3. Refer to [Localization Management](https://docs.intershop.com/icm/7.10/olh/icm/en/operation_maintenance/topic_localization_management.html) in the ICM online help for further details.

+> [!WARNING]
-:warning: Make sure to select the correct application type for which you want to import generated XLIFF data.
+> Make sure to select the correct application type for which you want to import generated XLIFF data.
-This has to fit to your PWA environment.
+> This has to fit to your PWA environment.

+> [!WARNING]
-:warning: The generated `.xliff` files prefix translation keys with `pwa-`.
+> The generated `.xliff` files prefix translation keys with `pwa-`.
-This allows to enable easy filtering.
+> This allows to enable easy filtering.
-The prefixes will be removed when the translations are loaded into the PWA.
+> The prefixes will be removed when the translations are loaded into the PWA.

 ## External Localization Sources